Bistor1/Flux_v2/README.md

 A clean, modern GUI built with CustomTkinter featuring a dark theme and violet accents.

 ## Original author
-The original autor of the unpublished v1 of Flux is: "Anonymus"
+The original autor of the unpublished v1 of Flux is: "CartoonRacoon"

 ## Features